it-from-bit/metalsmith-geekwiki.io/README.md

       * **Tags**: The `gen-tag-ul()` mixin needs some work (links, hover, title, positioning, limit, etc)
       * **Header Anchors**: The header tags should link to its own anchor, Just like this page does.
 (It may actually be better to just create a header mixin, EG: `+h(3, 'Some String')`, or something similar)
       * **Social Media**: Whenever the build is ran, if any new articles were generated, then they should be posted to the FB and Twitter account for GeekWiki
+      * **Article Title Slug Aliases**: It may be useful to allow a config item in the source .md files yaml info for multiple slug URL's (EG: `a-better-nslookup` and `better-nslookup` could go to the same article, or one could redirect to the other)
+      * **Unique Article Titles**: Whenever the build is ran, it should look through the source files to collect the article titles and validate there are no duplicates
     * **Other**
       * **News/RSS Feed**: A live RSS feed polling from various sources using client side JS <sub>[more..](#rss-news-feed)</sub>
     * **Visitor Functionality**